open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 components and layers are instrumented and propagate context according to OpenTelemetry requirements.

-A _creation context_ allows correlating the producer with the consumer(s) of a message, regardless of intermediary instrumentation.
-The creation context is created by the producer and must be propagated to the consumer(s).
+A _message creation context_ allows correlating the producer with the consumer(s) of a message, regardless of intermediary instrumentation.
+The message creation context is created by the producer and must be propagated to the consumer(s).
 It must not be altered by intermediaries.
 This context helps to model dependencies between producers and consumers, regardless of the underlying messaging transport mechanism and its instrumentation.

 Instrumentors are required to instrument producer and consumer applications so that context is attached to messages and extracted from messages in a